-Prepare yourself for a weekend of immersive art experiences, fuelled by visionary foodies and decadent drinks.
+Prepare yourself for a night of immersive art experiences, fuelled by visionary foodies and decadent drinks.
 This year we’re collaborating with some of the biggest names in New Zealand art to bring you two spectacular celebrations – all in the name of supporting creativity in Ōtautahi.

 Art Do Party